hirrolot/hirrolot.github.io/metasodomic-edute-1.md

 ## The Core Calculus

 Believe or not, we can achieve a special form of functional programming even without full-fledged lambda abstractions; our approach is to represent computation as a composition of a couple of built-in combinators, namely `S` and `K` (derived from lambda calculus).
-Being a [Turing tarpit], the SKI calculus is enough powerful to express all computations which can be expressed by the Turing machine or the untyped lambda calculus.
+Being a [Turing tarpit], the SKI calculus is enough powerful to express all conceivable computations.

 [Turing tarpit]: https://en.wikipedia.org/wiki/Turing_tarpit